ParallelMaths/parallel/pages/8-09-weird-shapes.md

 * [x] Bermuda
 ---

 It is very appropriate that Bermuda has a triangular coin, because of the infamous Bermuda Triangle, where ships were said to disappear.
 Interestingly, there are lots of reasons to doubt the superstitious beliefs about the Bermuda Triangle, as ships and planes are no more likely to go missing in that area than in any other part of the ocean.
-If you’re interested, [you can read more about rational explanations for the Bermuda Triangle here]([https://en.wikipedia.org/wiki/Bermuda_Triangle#Criticism_of_the_concept){target="_blank"}.
+If you’re interested, [you can read more about rational explanations for the Bermuda Triangle here](https://en.wikipedia.org/wiki/Bermuda_Triangle#Criticism_of_the_concept){target="_blank"}.
 :::

 ::: problem id=2_4 marks=2
 __2.4__ Take a look at this clip showing a bicycle with unusually shaped wheels.
-Which of these statements is false?
+In relation to the bike in the video, which of these statements is false?

 * [ ] Only one wheel is a Reuleaux triangle.
 * [ ] The axles move up and down relative to the ground.
 * [ ] The axles move up and down relative to the cyclist.
-* [ ] The cyclist has a smooth ride, because the frame rests on the wheels, not the axles.
+* [ ] The ride is smooth because the frame rests on the wheels, not the axles.
-* [x] The ride is only smooth because of the shape of the ground.
+* [x] The effect of the odd wheel shapes is cancelled by the uneven road to give a smooth ride.

 @[youtube](ebRI4kFmR7U?rel=0)
 :::